mdalquist/Predicting-Calories-from-Nutrition-Info/README.md

 | saturated fat |  0         |  0          |  0          |  0         |  0          |  0          |  0          | -0         | -0         |
 | carbohydrates |  4.25084   |  4.2501     |  4.24992    |  4.24987   |  4.24999    |  4.25028    |  4.2506     |  4.25086   |  4.25113   |

 The interpretation of the Lasso Regresssion across the tested alpha values is the same.
 Total Fat, Protein, and Carbohydrates are the three features that are the most relevant to predicting the number of calories.
 The other three features saw their coefficients shrink to 0 (or very close to 0), deeming them irrelevent.
-This makes sense, as these are the three macronutrients that make up food and provide calories.
+This makes sense, as these are the three macronutrients that provide calories in food.
 The coefficients also make sense, as fat has about 9 calories per gram, and protein and carbs each have about 4 calories per gram.

 Using the variables the Lasso deemed to be the most important: Total Fat, Protein, and Carbohydrates, the Linear Regression model can be rerun for a third time with only these three features.